Quick Reads

 Manuel Antonio National Park: What’s Covered Manuel Antonio National Park sits on Costa Rica’s Central Pacific coast, just 2.5-3 hours from San Jose, protecting 4,900 acres of rainforest and four pristine beaches where 150,000+ visitors annually encounter all three monkey species, sloths, and 350+ bird species.
 Entry requires staying on marked trails, swimming only at […]

-Tortuguero National Park Costa Rica: What’s Covered Tortuguero National Park sits on Costa Rica’s northern Caribbean coast in Limón Province, protecting 77,000 acres of rainforest, canals, and beaches accessible only by boat or small airplane.
-Established in 1975 as the world’s most important nesting site for endangered green sea turtles, the park welcomes visitors July-October […]
+Tortuguero National Park Costa Rica: What’s Covered Tortuguero National Park protects 77,000 acres of rainforest, canals, and Caribbean beaches on Costa Rica’s northern coast — accessible only by boat or small airplane.
+The park is the Western Hemisphere’s most important green sea turtle nesting site (July-October), with canal boat safaris offering year-round sightings of sloths, […]